-Anonymous asked: I can see lots of potential in this game, so, i'll give this a try.
+Anonymous said: I can see lots of potential in this game, so, i'll give this a try.
 I'm an instrumental composer, and looking for something to do at the moment.
 I'm just curious if this game will need some custom music.
 Any who, if you do need some, just ask, i'll send you a sample.

 Hey, yeah, sure!
 Go right ahead.
 The more the merrier!

-Anonymous asked: We should probably make some base pony animations, because we don't want different proportions and pony-drawing styles and such.
+Anonymous said: We should probably make some base pony animations, because we don't want different proportions and pony-drawing styles and such.
 I mean, we could, but we'd need a full set for each and it would be way too much work.
 Should I go ahead with that?
 I'm not an amazing spriter but I should be able to do something decent.